 The program in which the exchange visitor was participating was financed in whole or in part directly or indirectly by the United States government or the government of the exchange visitor’s nationality or last residence.
 The exchange visitor is a national or resident of a country designated as requiring the services of persons engaged in the field of specialized knowledge or skills in which the exchange visitor was engaged for the duration of their program.
 The exchange visitor entered the United States to receive graduate medical education or training.

-How long can a J-1/J-2 Holder stay in the U.S. after the end of the program?
 A J-1/J-2 holder may remain in the US for a period of 30 days after the date of the expiration of the program.
 This period is designed to allow the participant the opportunity to travel in the US and to get ready for his/her departure from the US.

 A J-1 Visa holder and his/her J-2 dependents are permitted to enter the US 30 days or less in before date the program starts.
 This date is indicated on the Certificate of Eligibility issued by the sponsoring organization.
 If you wish to enter the US earlier than 30 before your program starts you may use a B-1/B-2 Visitor Visa.